Looking for a great one-stop-shop to help you easily file your Bitcoin and other cryptocurrency taxes? Try out Ledgible today!

 Bitcoin, crypto, virtual currency — the next big evolution in currency and how it's used to buy, sell and trade is here, and here to stay.
 Whether you’re already a well-seasoned crypto user or a verifiable newbie, there’s a bit of a thrill and mystique attached to using and trading Bitcoin.

 That is, until the inevitable occurs and the boring, tedious underbelly of any paper chase reveals itself — filing and reporting taxes on your assets and earnings.
 On top of being a chore, filing your taxes can be downright stressful.
-And doing your taxes properly becomes even more difficult when you have any sort of complicated tax situation like reporting income from your investments, including Bitcoin.
+And doing your taxes properly becomes even more difficult when you have any sort of complicated tax situation.
+For example, reporting income from your investments, including Bitcoin.

 But if you’re using Bitcoin or interested in it, we’ll hedge our bets that you’re not one to shy away from something rewarding because it’s a little challenging.
 You don’t have to go it on your own, either.
-Combine Benzinga’s guide to paying taxes on Bitcoin with the professional guidance of our expert partners and you have a solid set of resources in your corner.
+Combine Benzinga’s guide to paying taxes on Bitcoin with the professional guidance of our expert partners.
+Doing this will allow you to have a solid set of resources in your corner.
 Here's everything you need to know about Bitcoin Taxes.

 Do You Have to Pay Taxes on Bitcoin?